zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation02.md

 1. Obtain the complete set of name server names from parent using [Method2] and the IP addresses for each name using [Method4].

-2. If the same IP address is found for two or more name server names then emit *PARENT_NS_SAME_IP_ADDRESS* for each repeated address.
+2. If the same IP address is found for two or more name server names, emit *PARENT_NS_SAME_IP_ADDRESS* for each repeated address.

 3. Obtain the complete set of name server names from the child using [Method3] and the IP addresses for each name using [Method5] for [in-bailiwick] names and using [Method4] for [out-of-bailiwick] names only.

-4. If the same IP address is found for two or more name server names then emit *CHILD_NS_SAME_IP_ADDRESS* for each repeated address.
+4. If the same IP address is found for two or more name server names, emit *CHILD_NS_SAME_IP_ADDRESS* for each repeated address.

 ## Outcome(s)